Aaron98990/ways-of-the-game/misconduct.md

 Here are common examples:
 - You can not say "pass it here" to an opponent if you are not the teammate of the person who has the ball.
 - You can not yell/scream for the purpose to scare the opponent or to otherwise distract an opponent

+### Unlisted in Law 12 Cautions
+For penalty kicks:
+- a team-mate of the identified kicker takes the kick; the referee cautions the player who took the kick
+- feinting to kick the ball once the kicker has completed the run-up (feinting in the run-up is permitted); the referee cautions the kicker
+- If the goalkeeper’s offence results in the kick being retaken (e.g. touching crossbar/nets, not on goaline), the goalkeeper is warned for the first offence in the game and cautioned for any subsequent offence(s) in the game
+- Law 14

+If a player is wearing or using unauthorised/dangerous equipment or jewellery, the referee must order the player to:
+- remove the item
+- leave the field of play at the next stoppage if the player is unable or unwilling to comply

+A player who refuses to comply or wears the item again must be cautioned.
+Law 4.1

 ## Players Sending-off Offenses